pfcurtis/ansible-mapr_cluster_validation/README.md

 ansible-playbook -u centos -k -i inventory cluster-validation.yml > cluster-validation.json
 ```

-Note that this ships with an ansible.cfg that can be modified, if for example you do not like disabling host key
+Note that this ships with an ansible.cfg that can be modified if, for example, you do not prefer to keep host key
-checking.
+checking enabled.